hasanmoudud/geocompr/main.md

 ```

 Only the second operation generates a warning.
-The warning message it useful, telling us that result may be of limited use because it is in units of latitude and longitude, rather than meters or some other suitable measure of distance assumed by `st_buffer()`.
+The warning message is useful, telling us that the result may be of limited use because it is in units of latitude and longitude, rather than meters or some other suitable measure of distance assumed by `st_buffer()`.
 The consequences of a failure to work on projected data are illustrated in Figure \@ref(fig:crs-buf) (left panel):
 the buffer is elongated in the north-south direction because lines of longitude converge towards the Earth's poles.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">The distance between two lines of longitude, called meridians, is around 111 km at the equator (execute `geosphere::distGeo(c(0, 0), c(1, 0))` to find the precise distance).
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">The distance between two lines of longitude, called meridians, is around 111 at the equator (execute `geosphere::distGeo(c(0, 0), c(1, 0))` to find the precise distance).
 This shrinks to zero at the poles.
 At the latitude of London, for example, meridians are less than 70 km apart (challenge: execute code that verifies this).
 <!-- `geosphere::distGeo(c(0, 51.5), c(1, 51.5))` -->